ti-cortex-m4/demo-java-virtual-threads2/readme.md

+## Introduction

+Virtual threads are lightweight threads designed to use computing resources more efficiently than pre-existing Java threads.
+Virtual threads enable a competitive “one thread per blocking call” concurrent model that is easier for developers than _futures/promises_ and _reactive streams_.
+Virtual threads support the APIs and semantics of pre-existing threads.
+But to effectively use virtual Streams, developers need to follow some guidelines (recommendations) related to the features of their implementation.

+Virtual threads were added in Java 19 as a preview feature and released in Java 21.

+## Platform threads and virtual threads

+A _thread_ is the smallest unit of processing that can be scheduled thatt runs concurrently with other such units.
+A Java thread is an instance of [java.lang.Thread](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/Thread.html).
+There are two kinds of threads, platform threads and virtual threads.

+A _platform thread_ is implemented as a thin wrapper around an OS thread.
+A platform thread runs Java code on its underlying OS thread, and the platform thread captures its OS thread for the platform thread's entire lifetime.
+Consequently, the number of available platform threads is limited to the number of OS threads.

+>Platform threads suitable for running all types of tasks but are not recommended for blocking I/O operations ( because a blocked platform thread blocks the OS thread, which may be a limited resource).

+However, a virtual thread isn't tied to a specific OS thread.
+A virtual thread still runs code on an OS thread.
+However, when code running in a virtual thread calls a blocking I/O operation, the Java runtime suspends the virtual thread until it can be resumed.
+The OS thread associated with the suspended virtual thread is now free to perform operations for other virtual threads.
+Unlike platform threads, virtual threads typically have a shallow call stack, performing as few as a single HTTP client call or a single JDBC query.
+The number of available platform threads in a single JVM might support millions of virtual threads.

+>Virtual threads are recommended for numerous blocking I/O operations and are not recommended for long running CPU-bound operations.
+Virtual threads are suitable for running tasks that spend most of the time blocked, often waiting for I/O operations to complete.
+However, they aren't intended for long-running CPU-intensive operations.

+However, virtual threads are managed by the Java runtime and are not thin, one-to-one wrappers over OS threads.
+Instead, virtual threads are implemented in user space by the Java runtime.

+Use virtual threads in high-throughput concurrent applications, especially those that consist of a great number of concurrent tasks that spend much of their time waiting.
+Server applications are examples of high-throughput applications because they typically handle many client requests that perform blocking I/O operations such as fetching resources.

+Virtual threads are not faster threads; they do not run code any faster than platform threads.
+They exist to provide scale (higher throughput), not speed (lower latency).

 #### Creating virtual threads

 The constructors of the _Thread_ class and its subclasses can only create platform threads.The sealed _Thread.Builder_ interface provides greater ability to create threads than the constructors.
 The _Thread.Builder.OfPlatform_ subinterface could create platform threads, and the _Thread.Builder.OfVirtual_ subinterface could create virtual threads.